 - Click on Save to finish adding it to your campaign

-If you are just starting out, I would look at picking tight targeting by going with one industry and with 1 or 2 company size options.
+If you are just starting out, I would look at picking a tight target by going with one industry and with 1 or 2 company size options.
 The reason for this is to not have Google go crazy on your budget and waste spend in the early days.

-Always make sure you ads match the audience you are targeting and make sure you send them to the right page on your site.
+Always make sure your ads match the audience you are targeting and make sure you send them to the right page on your site.
 As always, this is a beta feature and it can change without notice.
-That is it for this week.
+It’s all very exciting but that is it for this week.
 See you next time.